TariqNew/Simple_weather_app/README.md

 # Simple Weather App 🌦️

 This is a simple Python-based weather application that fetches real-time weather data using the OpenWeatherMap API.
-It demonstrates the basic concepts of Python, such as API integration, handling JSON responses, and displaying data in a user-friendly way.
+It demonstrates the basic concepts of Python, API integration, handling JSON responses, and displaying data in a user-friendly way through Python Interface.

 ## Screenshot